jidongbsu/cs452-device-driver-2/README.md

 2. Sometimes the user does not input anything, but the keyboard may still want to tell the CPU that something is happening.
 In this case, the keyboard also produces a scan code, which is known as a protocol scan code - in contrast, a scan code produced in the above situation is called an ordinary scan code.
 Still, the second parameter of the interrupt handler, which is *data*, stores the scan code.
 Some examples of the protocol scan code include:

   - 0xaa.
 This is called the BAT successful code.
 When you boot your computer, the keyboard performs a diagnostic self-test referred to as BAT (Basic Assurance Test) and configure the keyboard to its default values.
 When entering BAT, the keyboard enables its three LED indicators, and turns them off when BAT has completed.
 At this time, a BAT completion code of either 0xAA (BAT successful) or 0xFC (Error) is sent to the host.
-Besides power-on, a software reset would also trigger the keyboard to perform BAT.
+Besides power-on, a software reset would also trigger the keyboard to perform the BAT test.

   - 0xfa.
 This is called the acknowledge code, or "ack" code.
 When the host sends a command to the keyboard, the keyboard may respond with an **ack** code, indicating the command is received by the keyboard.